 John Wayne credited his signature style of firing from the hip to the walking fire that the BAR was famous for.
 Specifically that of Wilson Watson

-All video footage is owned and copyrighted by hickok 45
+Footage owned and copyrighted by hickok 45

 - Weight 8.33 kg (18.5 lbs)